-Ascent holds a 75% interest in the Petišovci Project with the remaining 25% held by its Joint Venture (“JV”) partner Geoenergo.
+Ascent holds a 75% interest in the Petišovci Project and its Joint Venture (“JV”) partner Geoenergo holds the remaining 25%.
 The current concession was awarded to Geoenergo in 2002 and is due for renewal in 2022.

-The Company drilled two wells, Pg-10 and Pg-11 in 2010/2011 which demonstrated that gas could be flowed in commercial volumes from previously unproduced (Pg-10) and previously undiscovered (Pg-11A) reservoirs.
+These wells demonstrated that gas could be flowed in commercial volumes from previously unproduced (Pg-10) and previously undiscovered (Pg-11A) reservoirs.
+RPS energy performed an independent volumetric assessment of the field and verified P50 contingent gas resources of 456 Bcf.

 interest in project